-Yes, the new measures that subject "foreign direct investment" to prior authorization coexist with the exceptions to the principle of free investment that already applied in the Spanish market.
-These refer to (i) activities directly related to national defense; (ii) activities subject to sector-specific legislation (e.g., telecommunications, gaming and air transportation); and (iii) activities related to the exercise of public power or that affect or could affect public order, security and public health.
+Yes, the measures that subject "foreign direct investment" to prior authorization coexist with the special regimes that affect foreign investments in Spain in those sectors with specific regulations.
+In these cases, the investments will comply with the requirements of the applicable sectoral regulations.
+For instance, (i) activities directly related to national defense; (ii) activities subject to sector-specific legislation (e.g., telecommunications, gaming and air transportation); and (iii) activities related to the exercise of public power or that affect or could affect public order, security and public health.